 Tara Doyle is a partner in the asset management and investment funds group at Matheson Ormsby Prentice Solicitors.

-Stella Mew is CEO of the Yeats Society in Sligo and former headmistress of Rathdown Secondary School in Dublin.
+Stella Mew is a former headmistress of Rathdown Secondary School in Dublin.

 Kristin Quinn is a brand manager with ESB and an expert in energy and sustainability.